CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/startup.md

 Record the last successful startup state to reduce the POST time at the next startup.

+!!! info ""
-?> We recommended turning off Fast Boot if you often use CD/DVD or network to load your operating system.
+    We recommended turning off Fast Boot if you often use CD/DVD or network to load your operating system.

 Options: